Penpot

 What is Penpot?

-Web-based or self-hosted and based on open web standards (SVG, CSS and HTML), the app gives you ownership of your files.
+Web-based or self-hosted, and built on open web standards (SVG, CSS, and HTML), Penpot gives teams full ownership of their files, avoiding vendor lock-in and enabling transparency, sovereignty, and long-term flexibility.

 Penpot is free for all users.
-For medium teams needing unlimited design power and premium support and for enterprises, check our pricing deals https://penpot.app/pricing
+For enterprise and large teams needing advanced capabilities and premium support, explore pricing:

 Comments and Reviews